arpastrana/apc524_directional_clustering/README.md

 This report was collaboratively written in Overleaf and linked to this repo.

-Please select your prefered latex command line argument to build this final report.
+Please make sure you have latex installed in your local machine and run `$ pdflatex main.tex` command inside this folder to build the final report.

-e.g. `$ pdflatex main.tex`
+The final report will be in this folder with the name `main.pdf`.